marvin-hansen/bazel_rust_example/README.md

 * Shares proto definitions between client and server
 * Applies the full-swing of compiler optimization & binary size reduction using pass-through options
 * Builds and tags OCI images docker-less (I wrote some custom macros to simplify these tasks)
+* Cross compile example in the hello-cross crate.

 Publishing the container image to a container registry, however, is disabled until the target registry is configured.
 Please run `make release` to see details which config to update.